DataFire/Integrations/integrations/generated/simplyrets/README.md

   - `OPTIONS /`

-    Using this route, you can see the timestamp for all RETS vendors associated with your account.
+    This request will show the last update timestamp for all RETS vendors associated with your application.
+Look for the `updates` list in the JSON response.

   - `OPTIONS /properties`

+    Using this request, look for the `lastUpdate` field in the JSON response.

 ## Actions